oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

    - Once you convert your logo to URL, the correct URL should look like this:
       - Snipboard.io: <https://i.snipboard.io/image.jpg>
       - Ibbmg: <https://i.ibb.co/abcdef/image.jpg>
-1. To change the header color in the Payment Link, you can choose a color from the Color Picker or you can type the HEX color code in “Header Color” (ex. #FFFFFF).
+1. To change the header color in the Payment Link, you can choose a color from the Color Picker or you can type the HEX color code in “Header Color” (e.g. #FFFFFF).
 1. You can choose a different color for the buttons inside the Payment Link.
 Choose a color from the Color Picker or type the HEX color code in “Button & Link Color”.
 1. Save the changes.
 The changes will be applied to all payment links created in real-time.
 You can see when the last Payment Link Display was modified.